M-Yazdizadeh/Statistics-Lab/README.md

-# Statistics-Lab
+# ML-Lab
-A hands-on repository for learning, exploring, and mastering statistics through practical examples and tutorials.
+A hands-on repository for learning, exploring, and mastering ML through practical examples and tutorials.